Tips for Finding the Right Real Estate Agent

 Whether buying or selling a home, clients seek the best value for their investment.
 Understanding market comparables and demand is essential in arriving at the optimum price.

-Agents complete a Comparative Market Analysis (CMA) to arrive at that value.
-Without an agent, it’s much more difficult to figure out how much a house you’re buying or selling is worth.
+Real estate agents complete a Comparative Market Analysis (CMA) to arrive at that value.
+Without a real estate agent, it’s much more difficult to figure out how much a house you’re buying or selling is worth.

-Using their access to the Multiple Listing Services, agents develop successful marketing programs to sell a home or find homes for buyers seeking specific features and locations.
+Using the real estate agents access to the Multiple Listing Services, agents develop successful marketing programs to sell a home or find homes for buyers seeking specific features and locations.

 Agents conduct preliminary analyses to learn details of each candidate, saving their clients time and money.
 Agents typically help with site visits, home staging, and communication between the relevant parties.